Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

     ORDER BY {col_name|expr|position} [ASC|DESC, ..] -- Sorting
     LIMIT {[offset, ] row_count | row_count OFFSET offset}; -- Output constriction

--- ORDER IS IMPORTANT
+-- Some non-aggregators (they just map data)
+SQRT(), CONCAT(field1, ' ', ...) -- (str concat)
 -- Some aggregators.
-Not that excluding count, they all ignore nulls AVG(), MIN(), MAX(), COUNT(<Field>), SUM(*) etc.. are nice SELECT COUNT(Field) FROM Table GROUP BY OtherField -- SELECTS from EACH GROUP and collates
+Not that excluding count, they all ignore nulls.
+THESE SUMMARISE RESULTS AVG(), MIN(), MAX(), COUNT(<Field>), SUM(*) etc.. are nice SELECT COUNT(Field) as Totals FROM Table GROUP BY OtherField -- SELECTS from EACH GROUP and collates

 -- Comparators
 ANY (), ALL (), IN, NOT IN